projectatomic/atomic-site/source/blog/2017-11-15-migrating-kubernetes-on-fedora-atomic-host-27.html.md

  # atomic containers rollback etcd
  ```

-## Migrating Kubernetes and related components using Package Layering
+## Migrating Kubernetes and related components using RPM Package Layering

 During the [upgrade to 27](http://www.projectatomic.io/blog/2017/11/fedora-atomic-26-to-27-upgrade/), you can opt to layer on particular packages by appending `--install PACKAGE` to the `rpm-ostree rebase` commands.
 Upon rebooting into 27, your components and any cluster based on them should be up and running.